microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Create a Spring Webflux microservice

-The microservice that we create in this guide is [available here](spring-boot-reactive-cosmosdb/).
+The microservice that we create in this guide is [available here](city-service/).

 To create our microservice, we will use [https://start.spring.io/](https://start.spring.io/) with the command line:

 ```
-curl https://start.spring.io/starter.tgz -d dependencies=webflux,cloud-eureka,cloud-config-client -d baseDir=spring-boot-reactive-cosmosdb | tar -xzvf -
+curl https://start.spring.io/starter.tgz -d dependencies=webflux,cloud-eureka,cloud-config-client -d baseDir=city-service | tar -xzvf -
 ```

 > We use the `Spring Webflux`, `Eureka Discovery Client` and the `Config Client` Spring Boot starters.